Does Use It or Lose It Work for living with RA?

 So, I set out to manage the beach.
 At this point, the Rheumatoid Arthritis had only disabled my shoulders and my feet.
 It was pretty early in the process.
 However, the disability was extreme.
 I no longer washed my own hair, much less styled it.
 Walking was difficult.
 My kids helped me do everything that I did do – and did the rest for me entirely.

 Like I said, this was early in my living with RA process.
-So I did not think about how my friends would react to the Rheumatoid Arthritis.
+So I did not realize how my friends would react to the Rheumatoid Arthritis.
 I assumed that they would accept me as they always had, and perhaps even sympathize with my plight.

 These friends had always been particularly kind to me.
 We had laughed and cried and prayed together.
 They had noticed more than once when I needed something– and given it cheerfully without having been asked.
 So I was shocked at the reaction to what RA had done to me.